Skip to content

 1. The Tipping Point (Whim Algorithm)

 Decisions regarding hardware state transitions are not binary; they are calculated using a priority-weighting algorithm called The Whim.
+This algorithm governs the transition from Manas (divergent exploration) to Buddhi (convergent logic).
+It enforces Stillness (metabolic discipline) to prevent the VRAM thrashing that occurs during uncontrolled parallel branching (excessive Vṛttis).
 Critically, this algorithm respects the Discipline of the active Soulstone.

 • Momentum: The total cost of the current state, calculated as \(\text{VRAM Load Time} + \text{Context Re-processing Cost}\).